personal injury lawyers

 Although payments for damages to your vehicle are processed separately from any claims for injuries, the insurance company is still going to look at the damage to your car to determine the extent of your injuries.
 While this is obviously not a good way to judge how seriously someone was injured, it is the insurer’s belief that a car with minor damage means that there were minor injuries.

 Medical expenses will be a large portion of your compensation package.
 This amount also plays a very large part in determining non-economic losses such as pain and suffering.

 These losses will be part of your compensation packages if you have lost wages and benefits due to your car accident.
 If you have future losses to your income due to your injuries, this amount will also be included as part of the compensation package.

 Pain and Suffering

-If your state allows you to make a claim for pain and suffering, there is a formula that will be used to determine the amount.
+If your state allows you to claim for pain and suffering, there is a formula that will be used to determine the amount.
 In most cases, the insurance company looks at your medical expenses and uses different multipliers to determine the value.

 Other Types of Compensation

 Other forms of compensation may be available to you based on the terms of your insurance policy, state laws, and the facts surrounding your injuries.
 Different forms of compensation can affect your overall compensation package.